Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination: Acknowledgement

 \section{Acknowledgement}

-The author would acknowledge Dr Zhenwei Li from Changchun Observatory of National Astronomical Observatory, Chinese Academy of Sciences for providing valuable optical space tracking measurements and discussion on the measurement quality.
-The preliminary implementation of the orbit determination toolbox by the undergraduate student James Appleton supported by the UNSW Engineering Taste of Research grant is also appreciated.
-The author would also acknowledge the use of ChatGPT 3.5 for polishing the writing of this paper.
+The author would like to acknowledge Dr Zhenwei Li from Changchun Observatory of National Astronomical Observatory, Chinese Academy of Sciences for providing valuable optical space tracking measurements and discussion on the measurement quality.
+The preliminary implementation of the orbit determination toolbox by the undergraduate student James Appleton supported by the UNSW Engineering Taste of Research grant is also acknowledged.
+The author would also like to acknowledge the use of ChatGPT 3.5 for polishing the writing of this paper.

 \begin{appendices}